eupraxialabs/sakai-codefresh/README.md

 Sakai images are build with all its default properties.
 If you want to change the default value for some property you don't need to rebuild the image compiling the code.
 You can build the image from the original one just adding your property changes.
 For example you can test some property in a previous 11.3 sakai build.

+You need to promote your image first to a public registry, connect codefresh to one public registry following this [steps](https://docs.codefresh.io/docs/docker-registry)

 * Testing experimental properties:
-	- EXPERIMENTAL_PROPS=some_url - Any URL with a set of properties, like [this](https://raw.githubusercontent.com/sakaiproject/nightly-config/master/experimental.properties)
+	* EXPERIMENTAL_PROPS=some_url - Any URL with a set of properties, like [this](https://raw.githubusercontent.com/sakaiproject/nightly-config/master/experimental.properties)
-	- PROPERTIES_FILE=local.properties,sakai.properties,... - Any properties file you want to overwrite.
+	* PROPERTIES_FILE=local.properties,sakai.properties,... - Any properties file you want to overwrite.
-	- SAKAI_BASE_TAG=sakaiproject/sakai:11.3 - The existing image you want to try with this properties.
+	* SAKAI_BASE_TAG=sakaiproject/sakai:11.3 - The existing image you want to try with this properties.
+	* SAKAI_IMAGE_NAME=sakaiproject/sakai
-	- SAKAI_TAG=v11.3_experimental - You could use any name to tag new image.
+	* SAKAI_TAG=v11.3_experimental - You could use any name to tag new image.
-	- Build - Build the image
+	* Build - Build the image

 ## More tips and tricks